 Simplicity.
 That’s what we often need in the middle of the week.
-Between work, activities and commitments, it can be so tempting to pull out a frozen pizza and pop it into the oven.
+Between work, activities, and commitments, it can be so tempting to pull out a frozen pizza and pop it into the oven.
 Today was one of those days, but I resisted.

 Summer brings an abundance of fresh herbs like basil.
 It is so plentiful at this time of year, and the crisp aroma reminds me that simple meals with flavorful ingredients don’t require a lot of pomp and circumstance.

 One of the oldie but goodies I like to prepare as a side dish when we entertain is Grilled Shrimp Packets.
-Dot some shrimp with herbed compound butter in a foil packet, throw it on a grill, and in about ten minutes, you have an instant crowd pleaser.
+Dot some shrimp with herbed compound butter in a foil packet, throw it on a grill, and in about ten minutes, you have an instant crowd-pleaser.
 It works so well as a side or an appetizer, but tonight, I decided to make it the main course.
-All I needed was a good hunk of good, crusty bread, and it was the ideal midweek meal.
+All I needed was a good chunk of good, crusty bread, and it was the ideal midweek meal.

 You can, of course, customize compound butter in so many different ways.
 Tonight I was craving Thai flavors, so I made a Basil, Garlic and Red Curry Compound Butter.
-The shrimp soaked up the rich flavors as it steamed in its foil packet, emitting juices just right for bread dipping.
-And for some extra kick, I couldn’t resist spiking each bite with a dot of Sriracha Sauce.
+The shrimp soaked up the rich flavors as it steamed in its foil packet, releasing juices just right for bread dipping.
+And for some extra kick, I couldn’t resist spiking each bite with a dot of Sriracha sauce.